Education Learning Outcomes

-- Teacher candidates will be able to apply knowledge of curriculum standards for secondary mathematics and their relationship to student learning within and across mathematical domains
+- Teacher candidates will apply knowledge of curriculum standards for secondary mathematics and their relationship to student learning within and across mathematical domains.

-- Teacher candidates will analyze and consider research in planning for and leading students in rich mathematical learning experiences.
+- Teacher candidates will analyze research in planning and leading students in rich mathematical learning experiences.

-- Teacher candidates will be able to plan lessons and units that incorporate a variety of strategies, differentiated instruction for diverse populations, and mathematics-specific and instructional technologies in building all students' conceptual understanding and procedural proficiency.
+- Teacher candidates will plan lessons and units that incorporate a variety of strategies, differentiated instruction for diverse populations and mathematics-specific and instructional technologies in building all students' conceptual understanding and procedural proficiency.

-- Teacher candidates will be able to plan, select, implement, interpret, and use formative and summative assessments to inform instruction by reflecting on mathematical proficiencies essential for all students.
+- Teacher candidates will plan, select, implement, interpret and use formative and summative assessments to inform instruction by reflecting on mathematical proficiencies essential for all students.

 Mathematical Learning Environment

-- Teacher candidates will be able to plan and create developmentally appropriate, sequential, and challenging learning opportunities grounded in mathematics education research in which students are actively engaged in building new knowledge from prior knowledge and experiences.
+- Teacher candidates will plan and create developmentally appropriate, sequential and challenging learning opportunities grounded in mathematics education research in which students are actively engaged in building new knowledge from prior knowledge and experiences.